aufasodik/tp/docs/UserGuide.md

 ### Locating companies by name: `find`

 Finds companies by name keywords.
-Case-insensitive, full words only.
+Case-insensitive, lists all companies that **contains** the keyword.

 **Format:** `find KEYWORD [MORE_KEYWORDS]`